Code-Institute-Submissions/Paul-Glanville-milestone1/README.md

 The Footer section contains two parts one for the Social class to direct the user to the social media links and the other part is the Contact Us section which when clicking on the link will open another page to allow the user to send an email if they desire.
 The icons used for the social links are from font awesome.

-## Future updates
+## Future update plans
-add projects onto the portfolio pafe, and update news feed to incorporate regular information and updates including patch updates.
+add projects and more content onto the portfolio page, and update news feed to incorporate regular information and updates including patch updates.

 ---
 ## Testing